Probation Violation Attorney Bloomington, IL

 In Illinois, the state may impose a probation against you instead of jail time upon conviction for a criminal offense.
 While on probation, you can “live a normal life” instead of being stuck in prison but you must adhere to strict rules and guidelines set by the court that issued the probation.
 If you are accused of violating the terms of your probation, you could be facing a whole new set of penalties, sometimes more severe than those implemented for the original crime.

 If a law enforcement official has claimed that you have violated your probation, it is not the end of the line.
 They will need to prove that you have through an official hearing.
 Do not go into such an important matter alone.
-Retain a Bloomington & Normal criminal defense lawyer from Johnson Law Group and our team can shield you from further harm to your rights and reputation.
+Retain a Bloomington probation violation lawyer from Johnson Law Group and our team can shield you from further harm to your rights and reputation.

 Dial toll free at (309) 565-8825 to schedule your free consultation.